CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ## Hardware upgrade

 Differently from other models, the Acer C720P has the touchscreen and only 2GB of RAM, that unfortunately cannot be expanded.
-As for the disk, the laptop originally has a 32GB SSD, that is enough for a web based chromebook, but might be tight for a complete Ubuntu system.
+As for the disk, the laptop originally has a 32GB SSD, that is enough for a web based Chromebook, but might be tight for a complete Ubuntu system.
 **NOTE: You will invalidate your warranty when you open your laptop and change the SSD.
 You’re on your own if you break anything.**

 ### You need: